 happen.
 I am actually surprised that climbers aren’t killed with greater frequency.

-was only clipped through the rubberband keeper and not through the sling itself.
-Whether Traversa or someone else rigged the draws is as yet undisclosed,
+clipped through the rubberband keeper and not through the sling itself.
+Whether Traversa or someone else rigged the draws is as yet undisclosed, but

-didn’t know how to hang a quickdraw, didn’t know how to tie-in at an anchor, who had absolute faith in a single bolt, didn’t know how to rappel.
-If
+know how to hang a quickdraw, didn’t know how to tie-in at an anchor, who had absolute faith in a single bolt, didn’t know how to rappel.
+If climbing

-climbing isn’t there already, it is fast approaching a perfect storm where there are more climbers than ever who know less than ever about climbing
+isn’t there already, it is fast approaching a perfect storm where there are more climbers than ever who know less than ever about climbing safety.

 had to start on easy climbs.
 But you became self-reliant, learned about gear, and the complexities and technical jiggery helped keep you from getting